CONSERVATION LEADERS IN EVERY COMMUNITY.

 The Texas Brigades’ mission is to educate and empower youths with leadership skills and knowledge in wildlife, fisheries, and land stewardship to become conservation ambassadors for a sustained natural resource legacy.

-In Texas, the Bobwhite Brigade has expanded from its original camp in the Rolling Plains to the East Texas Feathered Forces, formed in 1996 and finally to the South Texas Bobwhite Brigade, formed in 1998.
+In Texas, Bobwhite Brigade has expanded from its original camp in the Rolling Plains to East Texas Feathered Forces, formed in 1996 and finally to South Texas Bobwhite Brigade, formed in 1998.

-The South Texas Buckskin Brigade, an offshoot of the Bobwhite Brigade, fledged in 2000 and the North Texas Buckskin Brigade held its first Battalion in 2002.
+South Texas Buckskin Brigade, an offshoot of Bobwhite Brigade, fledged in 2000 and North Texas Buckskin Brigade held its first Battalion in 2002.

 Each camp is 4 ½ days of intense, interactive, fun learning from top wildlife and natural resource professionals in Texas.
 Subjects covered include everything from biology, habitat management, watersheds, population dynamics, ecology, and botany, to photography, journalism, firearm safety, fishing, communication, critical-thinking, team building, and leadership.